vmware-archive/nsxraml/md-version/nsxvapi.md

-# VMware NSX for vSphere API documentation version 6.4
+# VMware NSX Data Center for vSphere API documentation version 6.4
 https://{nsxmanager}/api

 ### Introduction
-This manual, the NSX for vSphere API Guide, describes how to install, configure, monitor, and maintain the VMware® NSX system by using REST API requests.
+This manual, the *NSX API Guide*, describes how to install, configure, monitor, and maintain the VMware NSX® Data Center for vSphere® system by using REST API requests.

+**Important**: NSX for vSphere is now known as NSX Data Center for vSphere.

 ## Intended Audience

-This manual is intended for anyone who wants to use REST API to programmatically control NSX in a VMware vSphere environment.
+This manual is intended for anyone who wants to use the REST API to programmatically control an NSX Data Center for vSphere environment.
 The information in this manual is written for experienced developers who are familiar with virtual machine technology, virtualized datacenter operations, and REST APIs.
-This manual also assumes familiarity with NSX for vSphere.
+This manual also assumes familiarity with NSX Data Center for vSphere.

 ## VMware Technical Publications Glossary